ankan1811/Social-Media-App/README.md

 ❓ Like the post

-❓ Realtime Updation of Likeds of the post
+❓ Realtime Updation of Likes of the post

 # 1. Google Authentication on new user sign up: